How Personal Pensions work

-The full new State Pension is £159.55 per week, how much you get will depend on your National Insurance record.
+The full new State Pension is £164.35 per week (2018/19).
+How much you get will depend on your National Insurance record.
 You’ll usually need 10 qualifying years to get any new State Pension.
-Furthermore, you may need around 35 years to qualify for the full Sate Pension.
+Furthermore, you may need around 35 years to qualify for the full new State Pension.

 The amount you get can be higher or lower depending on your National Insurance record.
-It will only be higher if you have over a certain amount of Additional State Pension.
+It will only be higher if you you have a pre 6/4/16 National Insurance record including a certain amount of Additional State Pension.

 7. WHAT ABOUT OTHER FORMS OF SAVINGS?

 Obviously if you are serious about retirement planning, you should not necessarily concentrate all your savings into the one area of personal pensions.
 However, personal pensions will certainly form part of your overall strategy.